Austin Jackson (American football): Professional career

-Jackson was drafted by the Miami Dolphins with the 18th pick in the first round of the 2020 NFL Draft.
+Jackson was selected by the Miami Dolphins with the 18th overall pick in the first round of the 2020 NFL draft.
 The Dolphins previously traded defensive back Minkah Fitzpatrick to the Pittsburgh Steelers to acquire the pick.
 Jackson made his NFL debut on September 13, 2020, in the season opener against the New England Patriots, starting at left tackle and playing all of the team's offensive snaps.
-Jackson was placed on injured reserve on October 9, 2020, after suffering a foot injury in Week 4 against the Seattle Seahawks.
-He was activated on November 7, 2020.
-He was placed on short-term injured reserve with an ankle injury on September 16, 2022.
+Jackson was placed on injured reserve on October 9 after suffering a foot injury in Week 4 against the Seattle Seahawks.
+He was activated on November 7.

-Jackson entered the 2022 season as the Dolphins starting right tackle.
-He suffered an ankle injury in Week 1 and was placed on injured reserve on September 16, 2022.
-The Dolphins activated Jackson off of injured reserve on November 1.
+Jackson entered the 2022 season as the Dolphins' starting right tackle.
+On September 16, 2022, Jackson was placed on short-term injured reserve with an ankle injury he suffered in Week 1.
+Miami activated Jackson on November 1.
 He was placed back on injured reserve on December 5.

+Jackson returned as the Dolphins' right tackle in 2023.
+After starting every game protecting the blindside of Tua Tagovailoa, he signed a three-year, $36 million contract extension with $20.7 million guaranteed.

+Jackson started 8 games for the Dolphins in 2024, and logged one fumble recovery.
+On November 12, 2024, it was announced that Jackson would miss the remainder of the season after undergoing knee surgery.

+Jackson started the 2025 season as Miami's starting right tackle.
+In the team's season opener against the Indianapolis Colts, Jackson suffered a toe injury that caused him to be placed on injured reserve on September 13, 2025.

 Personal life

 Jackson's grandfather, Melvin Jackson, also played offensive line at USC and played in the NFL for the Green Bay Packers.
-In the summer of 2019, Jackson donated bone marrow to his younger sister Autumn, who suffered from a rare form of anemia.
+In the summer of 2019, Jackson donated bone marrow to his younger sister Autumn, who had a rare form of anemia.

+He is currently dating McKayla Rain whom he shares one son with, born in 2023.